-Please use the buttons below to see more information on Worcester Warriors and matches between Irish and Worcester over the years.
+Please use the buttons below to see more information on Worcester Warriors and matches between Exiles and Worcester over the years.

 Irish and Worcester braved the elements and fought it out in Reading with the hosts scoring three tries to nil to record a comfortable victory.